-Shrinkage of fabric is one of the main reason why clothes are given to be dry cleaned.
+Shrinkage of fabric is one of the main reasons why clothes are given to be dry cleaned.
 In the manufacturing process, fabric fibers are stretched to save yardage.
 When you wash clothes the fabric fibers are immersed in water; they stretch and then when dry, shrink back to their original size.You will sometimes find that the garment has shrunk one size small.
-There are other reasons as well, like colour bleed, damage to texture of fabric surface etc.

-Check out the post on “How not to shrink clothes” – for more tips for avoiding shrinkage while washing clothes.
+Check out the post on “How to prevent shrinkage of clothes” – for more tips for avoiding shrinkage while washing clothes.

 Precautions you should take to be safe from chemical exposure in dry cleaning

-- Use dry cleaning of clothes only when you know you absolutely cannot wash the same garment at home.
-For eg. most woolen clothes loose their shape in the wash but they can be stretched back to shape.
+⚡Use dry cleaning of clothes only when you know you absolutely cannot wash the same garment at home.
+For eg. most woolen clothes lose their shape in the wash but they can be stretched back to shape.
 Hand wash/ machine wash at home should be considered before giving any garment to be drycleaned.

-- Use a quality dry cleaner.
-They will know their job and use quality cleaning agents and will be thorough in removing all traces of cleaning agent from the clothes.
+⚡Use a quality dry cleaner.
+They will know their job and use quality cleaning agents and will be thorough in removing all traces of cleaning agents from the clothes.
 If you find that your drycleaned clothes have a chemical odor it means that the dry cleaner has not been as thorough as you need.

 ⚡Use dry cleaned clothes only after a few days ; not straight from the cleaners- this is so that the chemicals will have dissipated from the clothes as much as possible.

 ⚡Do not store dry cleaned clothes for a long time in rooms where you will be spending a lot of time like bedrooms.
 The clothes are especially not to be stored in rooms where kids sleep.